jezhiggins/callbacks-promises-async/README.md

 it returns a Promise.
 I can see how this offers a migration path, and I've done it myself, but I'm not entirely sure how I feel about it for a long term thing.

+## All in with Promises

+With its external interface switched from callbacks to Promises, we can have a look at reworking `readdirtree`'s internals.

 #### Heading Inside

-With its external interface switched from callbacks to Promises, we can have a look at reworking `readdirtree`'s internals.
-The code relies on two library functions `fs.readdir` and `fs.stat` and is shaped by their callback interfaces, ending up with convoluted logic and callbacks on callbacks.
+`readdirtree` relies on two library functions `fs.readdir` and `fs.stat` and is shaped by their callback interfaces, ending up with convoluted logic and callbacks-on-callbacks.
 If we convert those functions to their Promise-returning equivalents, where do we end up?

 ```javascript